 Other IAM certifications from Identity Management Institute include the Certified Identity Governance Expert (CIGE) and Certified Identity and Security Technologist (CIST) certification programs.

 If the company for which you work uses or plans to use a specific IAM platform, you may be able to obtain training and certification through the solution provider.
 These certifications are designed to enable more strategic deployment, use and maintenance of individual IAM solutions.

 Who Should Pursue Identity and Access Management Certification?

-Professionals in the IT or cybersecurity industry seeking to improve their understanding and execution of IAM policies and procedures can benefit from certification programs.
-Whether you currently work with businesses to create, deploy and manage identity and access policies or want to expand your skill set to include more knowledge of IAM procedures, certification is available in your desired area of expertise.
+Professionals in the IT or cybersecurity industry seeking to improve their understanding and execution of IAM policies and procedures can benefit from IAM certification programs offered by Identity Management Institute.
+Whether you currently work with businesses to create, deploy and manage identity and access programs and systems or want to expand your IAM skill set to complement your expertise, certification is available in your desired area of expertise.

 Certification is also helpful if you work in an environment where company executives need to be educated about the importance of identity and access management.
 Going through a certification program can prepare you to explain the necessity of including IAM as a key part of a cybersecurity policy, and it gives you the tools to develop the best solutions to handle threats specific to your company or industry.

 The rise of new threat vectors is likely to increase demand for highly qualified IT and cybersecurity professionals.
 Getting certified as an identity and access management specialist can position you to offer a targeted set of skills relevant to the most pressing security needs across industries.
 The continuing education aspect of certification ensures you’re always up on the most pressing issues in the IAM world and can offer the best support for companies in need of stronger IAM programs.
 Click below to learn more about IAM certifications.